SEAPLANE HISTORY AT WINDERMERE

 WAKEFIELD’S CONGRATULATION

 Wakefield’s success brought congratulatory letters, telegrams and acknowledgements.
 They included from Schwann, the mother of Gnosspelius and also Reverend Sidney Swann.
-Swann, of Crosby Ravensworth near Shap, designed and built a landplane, having also been to the Blackpool Aviation Meeting.
+Swann, Vicar of Crosby Ravensworth near Shap, had also been to the Blackpool Aviation Meeting.
+In 1909 he had a monoplane built by the Austin Motor Company Ltd and in 1910 a biplane by 2 local joiners, but neither was successful.

 ‘We believe that with the exception of the hydro-aeroplanes of the United States Navy no other machine of like nature has been so successful.
 The importance of these facts in connection with harbour, estuary and coast defence and scouting need hardly be remarked upon.
 For the fame of Mr. Wakefield himself and Windermere it is to be hoped that the Admiralty may take the matter up so that we may not be left behind by any other European power.’ – Kendal Mercury and Times, 22 December 1911.